Osteoarthritis: What happens in the hip joint?

 End stage of osteoarthritis: collapse of the joint surface and femoral head necrosis

-In the advanced stage of hip osteoarthritis, the cysts in the bone (Geröllzysten) threaten to rupture.
+In the far advanced stage of coxarthrosis, the Geröllzysten threaten to collapse.
 This can lead to the femoral head sinking and becoming deformed.
-In some cases, a femoral head necrosis develops, in which the bone is no longer adequately perfused and dies.
+In some cases, a femoral head necrosis, in which the bone is no longer sufficiently perfused and dies.

 Symptoms of osteoarthritis in the final stage: